 The Link Between Confidence in Transportation Skills and Employment Outcomes

-Research Takeaway: Reliable transportation is crucial for employment, but securing transportation can be a particularly difficult challenge for individuals with blindness and visual impairment (BVI) who do not drive.
+Research Takeaway: Reliable transportation is crucial for employment, but securing transportation can be a particularly difficult challenge for individuals with blindness or low vision (BLV) who do not drive.
 Self-efficacy is a person’s confidence in his or her ability to perform a task successfully, and in this study we wanted to know how transportation self-efficacy was linked to employment outcomes for individuals with BVI.
 Higher levels of transportation self-efficacy were found to increase the odds of employment, indicating the importance of assisting individuals with BVI to confidently address their transportation needs.

 Transportation self-efficacy refers to a person’s confidence in their ability to plan and use transportation.
 High transportation self-efficacy can help an individual persevere when they encounter transportation difficulties, while a person with low transportation self-efficacy might find transportation challenges overwhelming.
 An individual who has successfully overcome transportation challenges in the past would be expected to have higher transportation self-efficacy.

 What Are the Most Important Things We Learned?

 Transportation self-efficacy was found to be linked with employment outcomes.
 In general, the greater an individual’s transportation self-efficacy, the greater the chances that they were employed.